Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: Summary and discussion

 We derived high-precision HST and JWST photometry for stars in the core of the UFD galaxy Bo\"otes I, using the F606W band of ACS/WFC and the F322W2 band of NIRCam.
 The resulting exquisite CMD reveals a remarkably narrow and bright MS, where the observed color spread is comparable with that expected from photometric uncertainties alone over the F322W2 magnitude range $\sim$22.5–24.5.
 At fainter magnitudes, however, the MS color broadening increases sharply, reaching $\sim$0.4 mag around $m_{\rm F322W2}\sim25.0$.
 A significant color broadening is also evident near the MS turnoff, which transitions into a narrow and sparsely populated SGB.
 Comparison with isochrones indicates that this behavior is consistent with the presence of stellar populations spanning a range of metallicities.
 Notably, the CMD also displays a prominent binary sequence, formed by pairs of MS stars, located on the red side of the single-star MS. We used this data to infer the metallicity distribution and to investigate the population of binaries.

 \begin{itemize}

 \item The wide color broadening of stars fainter than $m_{\rm F322W2}\sim24$ provides an opportunity to constrain the chemical composition of stars in Bo{\"o}tes\,I. After accounting for the [$\alpha$/Fe]--[Fe/H] relation inferred from high-resolution spectroscopy \citep{frebel2016}, the color distribution of faint stars allows for an accurate determination of the metallicity distribution \citep[see also][for similar determinations in GCs]{legnardi2022,legnardi2024}.
 Based on a sample of 265 stars, we infer an average iron abundance of [Fe/H]$=-2.53\pm0.05$, with a dispersion of $0.41\pm 0.03$.
-The metallicity distribution spans a wide range, from [Fe/H]$\sim-3.4$ up to [Fe/H]$\sim-1.55$, indicating that approximately $\sim$17\% of the sample has $\rm[Fe/H]<-3.00$, while about $\sim$14\% have $\rm[Fe/H]>-2.00$.
-These findings are consistent and confirm previous high-resolution spectroscopic studies based on smaller samples of RGB stars \citep{lai2011,frebel2016, norris2008}.
-This approach, applied here for the first time to a UFD, combines photometric and spectroscopic information to overcome the main limitations of purely spectroscopic analyses, enabling metallicity estimates for a much larger stellar sample.
+The metallicity distribution spans a wide range, from [Fe/H]$\sim-3.4$ up to [Fe/H]$\sim-1.55$, indicating that approximately $\sim$85\% have [Fe/H] $< -2$, and that roughly $\sim$17\% have [Fe/H] $< -3$.
+These findings are consistent and confirm previous high-resolution spectroscopic studies based on smaller samples of RGB stars \citep{jenkins2021, longeard2022, sandford2025}.
+This approach, applied here for the first time to a UFD, combines photometric and spectroscopic information ($\rm[\alpha/Fe]$-$\rm[Fe/H]$ relation) to analyze a large sample of MS stars.
+Our analysis showed that this new technique can be used for systems where only a limited number of spectra are available, as well as for fainter systems, including the increasing population of ambiguous ultra-faint objects that elude spectroscopic observation because they contain almost no red giant branch stars.